Facilities and Equipment (selected)

 4. Cryogenic Station

 A cryogenic station that uses He refrigeration cooling and liquid N2-assisted vacuum pumping.
 It provides a important platform for material properties measurement down to 10 K and to study the material phonon diffusion domain size.
-Our TET technology has been integrated with this system to provide pioneering study of thermal transport in various 1D and 2D materials, and evaluating the structure domain size in a unprecedented way.
+Our TET and PLTR2 technologies have been integrated with this system to provide pioneering study of thermal transport in various 1D and 2D materials, and evaluating the structure domain size in a unprecedented way.

 Thermal Characterization Services